 One of the best permit lots on the west side is the Ala Wai Boat Harbor parking lot.
 If you’re looking for cheap parking in Waikiki, this one’s free during the day!
 Just be aware that there’s a 6-hour limit.
 They also have an overnight option for only $1 per hour, which is a great option if you’re staying on this side of the neighborhood.

-Also on the west side of Waikiki is Fort DeRussy.
-This is a great location to enjoy the park or the beach.
-It’s also halfway between both the International Marketplace Mall and the Ala Moana Center!
+Also on the west side of Waikiki is Fort DeRussy, which is a great location to enjoy the park or the beach, conveniently located between the International Marketplace Mall and the Ala Moana Center.

 Another great option is the large Waikiki Zoo parking lot near Diamond Head.
 You don’t actually have to go to the zoo to use the parking lot, and you only pay $1.50 an hour.
 Just keep in mind that there’s a 4-hour limit.
+Time limits are enforced, and vehicles overstaying without payment are subject to citation or towing.

 Parking Garages in Waikiki